Teerutpan/Cyclistic-Analysis-Project/README.md

 6. Casual’s average duration of bike is peak on 10.00 – 15.00 around 14 minutes, while Member’s average duration of bike is around 10 minutes throughout the day.
 7. Both Member and Casual’s average duration of bike is more on weekends.
 Casual’s average duration of bike on weekends is around 13 minutes while Member is around 10 minutes.
 8. Top 5 favorite station for member are :
-1. Kingsbury St & Kinzie St
+    * Kingsbury St & Kinzie St
-2. Clinton St & Washington Blvd
+    * Clinton St & Washington Blvd
-3. Clark St & Elm St
+    * Clark St & Elm St
-4. State St & Chicago Ave
+    * State St & Chicago Ave
-5. Clinton St & Madison St
+    * Clinton St & Madison St
-9. Top 5 favorite station for casual are
+9. Top 5 favorite station for casual are :
-1. Shedd Aquarium
+    * Shedd Aquarium
-2. Streeter Dr & Grand Ave
+    * Streeter Dr & Grand Ave
-3. Millennium Park
+    * Millennium Park
-4. DuSable Lake Shore Dr & Monroe St
+    * DuSable Lake Shore Dr & Monroe St
-5. Kingsbury St & Kinzie St
+    * Kingsbury St & Kinzie St

-#### Process for all data (Nov 2022 - Oct 2023) by R studio desktop.
+#### Analyze and create visualization for yearly data (Nov 2022 - Oct 2023) by R studio desktop.
-After that I start processing data with R studio desktop for Nov 2022 – Oct 2023 as the method below.
-Clean up and add data to prepare for analysis.
-After inspecting the new table that has been created, I start to process the data as step below.
-1. Select analysis column only, including rideable_type, started_at, start_station_name, ended_at, and member_casual.
-2. Check for the missing values.
-3. Remove all the missing values.
-4. Check for duplicate rows.
-5. Remove duplicate rows.
-6. Add columns that list the date, month, day, and year of each ride.
-This will allow us to aggregate ride data for each month, day, or year.
-7. Create column ride length to calculate duration since the data did not have the trip duration.
-8. Convert "ride_length" from Factor to numeric so we can run calculations on the data.
-9. There are some rides where trip duration shows up as negative, including several hundred rides where Divvy took bikes out of circulation for quality control reasons.
-I want to delete these rides by filter only “ride_length” >= 1 and <= 480 minutes.
-10. Notice that the days of the week and month are out of order so, let's fix that.

-## ANALYZE & SHARE
 1. Conduct descriptive analysis by compare members and casual users.
 2. Analyze and create visualization in the same command with pipe operator.